shitcorp/Extendabot/src/plugins/Advanced Game Wikis/README.md

 Edit the ``config.json`` that is located in the `/config` directory.
 Make sure to edit it with something like Notepad ++ or Visual Studio Code to ensure your JSON is valid.
-If you dont want to use any of those, you can simply use an online JSON validator.
+If you dont want to use any of those, you can simply use an online JSON validator like [this](https://jsonformatter.curiousconcept.com/).

 ### Config: